 When a foreign operation is disposed of in its entirety or partially such that control, significant influence or joint control is lost, the cumulative amount in the translation reserve related to that foreign operation is reclassified to profit or loss as part of the gain or loss on disposal.
 If the Group disposes of part of its interest in a subsidiary but retains control, then the relevant proportion of the cumulative amount is reattributed to non-controlling interests.
-When the Group disposes off only part of its investment in an associate or joint venture while retaining significant influence or joint control, the relevant proportion of the cumulative amount is reattributed to non-controlling venture while retaining significant influence or joint control, the relevant proportion of the cumulative amount is real proportion of the cumulative amount is relevant proportion of the cumulative amount is relevant proportion of the cumulative amount is relevant proportion of the cumulative amount is relevant proportion of the cumulative amount is relevant proportion of the cumulative amount is relevant proportion of the cumulative amount is relevant proportion of the cumulative amount is relevant proportion of the cumulative amount is relevant proportion of the cumulative amount is relevant proportion of the cumulative amount is relevant proportion of the cumulative amount is relevant proportion of the cumulative amount is relevant proportion of the cumulative amount is relevant proportion of the cumulative amount is relevant proportion of the profit or loss.
+When the Group disposes off only part of its investment in an associate or joint venture while retaining significant influence or joint control, the relevant proportion of the cumulative amount is reclassified to profit or loss.